doomoftheworld/FAS/README.md

 ## Evaluation artifacts

-The evaluation results addressing our three research questions can be found in the [evaluation result] (evaluation_results) folder.
+The evaluation results addressing our three research questions can be found in the [evaluation](evaluation_results) folder.
 The results are organized based on the dataset (CIFAR10 or Tiny_Imagenet) and the out-of-model-scope detection approach (CPND or KNN) used.

 The evaluation folder follows this structure:
     - EFOMS_(Dataset name)_(Tested OMS detection method)